 - Anti-drug antibodies:

-- The development of an anti-drug antibody to emicizumab is distinct from the development of an inhibitor to factor VIII.
+- The development of an anti-drug antibody to emicizumab is distinct from the development of an inhibitor to FVIII.
 Notably, anti-drug antibodies directed against emicizumab may affect how it works in the patient but will not affect the person’s underlying hemophilia or inhibitor status, nor the ability to manage bleeding events with their conventional therapies, including bypassing agents.

 - Continued diligence in evaluation of clinical efficacy of emicizumab as would be expected for any hemophilia therapeutic.
 Loss of efficacy of emicizumab may be manifest by an increase in breakthrough bleeding events.
 Patients concerned about a loss of efficacy should seek prompt evaluation by their provider.